brycewray/hugo-site/content/posts/2022/06/responsive-optimized-images-hugo.md

 ## Making comparisons

-Long-time readers of this site will require that, starting in [July, 2020](/posts/2020/07/transformed/), I began using the Cloudinary free tier to host virtually all of this site's images, after my development and build processes grew increasingly slower as I added more images to the site repo.
+Long-time readers of this site will recall that, starting in [July, 2020](/posts/2020/07/transformed/), I began using the Cloudinary free tier to host virtually all of this site's images, after my development and build processes grew increasingly slower as I added more images to the site repo.

 So why am I now backtracking to repo-hosted images?